 To that I say to you : Does it really matter?

 In 2008 your Detroit Lions went 0 - 16 under a coach that had almost as much experience in coaching football as I've had years on this planet.
 His 10 years under Tony Dungy as Defensive Line Coach combined with his 23 years in the college circuit did nothing in terms of bringing success to the Detroit Lions.

-As a matter of fact the coaching records of the Detroit Lions in recent years as been pretty darn abysmal.
+As a matter of fact the coaching records of the Detroit Lions in recent years as been pretty darn abyssmal.
 You have to go back to 2000 before you find a season where they went over .500 ...
 1999 before we're in any kind of a playoff game ... and 1991 to find us in a Conference Championship game!
 As a Lions fan it's quite disheartening.
-I'm sure it is for an owner as well.
-I mean, we've only been in the playoffs a handful of time since you purchased the team in 1964.
+I'm sure as an owner it is as well.
+I mean, we've only been in the playoffs a handfull of time since you purchased the team in 1964.
 And I'm sure you're tired of hearing about our last blaze of glory back in 1957.